GurNastich/Education-Department/README.md

 # Education department

-Application for record lessons, students and their attendance.
+The app tracks students attendance and also contains info about students and lessons.